Information for Educators

 The Los Alamos History Museum has hour-long outreach lessons that address common core standards for grades 2, 3, 4, and 7.
 The museum educator will bring the lesson to your classroom at a time that works best for you and your class.
-The lesson can also be scheduled to coordinate with a field trip to the museum.
-The lessons bring Los Alamos history to students through constructive learning.
-Lessons for other grade levels are being developed and are available on request.
+The lessons are centered around hands-on activities and focused on a specific era of Los Alamos history.
+The second and fourth grade lessons focus on Ancestral Pueblo life, the third grade lesson highlights the Los Alamos Ranch School, and the seventh grade lesson brings the homestead era to life.
+Lessons can be scheduled to coordinate with a field trip to the museum.

-School groups and non-profit organizations for young people can schedule museum visits and guided walking tours for free.
+Classes receiving course credit and non-fee-based programs for young people can schedule museum visits and guided walking tours for free.
 Other youth groups can schedule museum visits and guided walking tours at a group rate.
 A minimum of two weeks advance notice is needed to schedule a museum visit or walking tour.

-Please plan on an hour and a half to visit the History Museum, giving your class enough time to explore the two museum buildings and the outdoor sites.
-Pick up Bences’ Challenge brochures from the main desk (or request a set in advance) so that your class can complete a scavenger hunt-like game while exploring the museum.
+Visiting the museum: Please plan on an hour and a half to visit the Los Alamos History Museum, giving your class enough time to explore the two museum buildings and the outdoor sites.
+Brochures for Bences’ Challenge, a scavenger hunt-like game, can be made available for your group.
 The museum exhibits are best enjoyed by students in fourth grade and above.